rajprince031/JavaPlayground/README.md

 Contents:

 Fundamental Programs:
-Explore basic Java programs that introduce fundamental programming concepts such as variables, loops, conditionals, and functions/methods.
+Explore basic Java programs that introduce fundamental programming concepts such as variables, loops, conditionals, classes and functions/methods.

-Algorithm Implementations:
-Dive into Java implementations of popular algorithms, including sorting algorithms (e.g., bubble sort, quicksort), searching algorithms (e.g., linear search, binary search), and more.

-Data Structure Implementations:
-Discover Java implementations of fundamental data structures such as arrays, linked lists, stacks, queues, trees, and graphs.

 Problem-Solving Exercises:
 Challenge yourself with problem-solving exercises and programming puzzles designed to enhance your Java programming skills and problem-solving abilities.